-With the funds available at December 31, 2016, we believe these resources will be sufficient to fund our operations into 2018.
-We have sustained operating losses for the majority of our corporate history and expect that our 2017 expenses will exceed our 2017 revenues.
+With the funds available at December 31, 2018 and the Second Amended and Restated Senior Credit Facility, we believe our financial resources will be sufficient to fund our operations into 2020.
+We have sustained operating losses for the majority of our corporate history and expect that our 2019 expenses will exceed our 2019 revenues.
 We expect to continue to incur operating losses and negative cash flows until revenues reach a level sufficient to support ongoing operations.
-Accordingly, our planned operations raise doubt about our ability to continue as a going concern.
+Accordingly, our planned operations raise doubt about our ability to continue as a going concern through 2020.
 Our liquidity needs will be largely determined by the success of operations in regards to the progression of our product candidates in the future.
-Our plans to alleviate the doubt of our going concern, which are probable of effectively being implemented and mitigating these conditions, primarily include our ability to control the timing and spending on our research and development programs and raising additional funds through equity financings.
-We also may consider other plans to fund operations including: (1) securing or increasing U.S. Government funding of our programs, including obtaining procurement contracts; (2) out-licensing rights to certain of our products or product candidates, pursuant to which the we would receive cash milestones; (3) raising additional capital through debt financings or from other sources; (4) obtaining additional product candidate regulatory approvals, which would generate revenue, milestones and cash flow; (5) reducing spending on one or more research and development programs by discontinuing development; and/or (6) restructuring operations to change our overhead structure.
-We may issue securities, including common stock, preferred stock, depositary shares, stock purchase contracts, warrants and units, through private placement transactions or registered public offerings, pursuant to our registration statement on Form S-3 initially filed with the Securities and Exchange Commission ("SEC") on March 3, 2015.
+We also may consider other plans to fund operations through 2020 including: (1) securing or increasing U.S. Government funding of our programs, including obtaining procurement contracts; (2) out-licensing rights to certain of our products or product candidates, pursuant to which the we would receive cash milestones; (3) raising additional capital through equity or debt financings or from other sources; (4) obtaining additional product candidate regulatory approvals, which would generate revenue, milestones and cash flow; (5) reducing spending on one or more research and development programs, including by discontinuing development; and/or (6) restructuring operations to change our overhead structure.
+We may issue securities, including common stock, preferred stock, depositary shares, stock purchase contracts, warrants and units, through private placement transactions or registered public offerings.
 Our future liquidity needs, and ability to address those needs, will largely be determined by the success of our product candidates and key development and regulatory events and our decisions in the future.